Hafiz Gul Bahadur Group: 2024

 On 16 March, HGB militants attacked a military post in North Waziristan, ramming a suicide car bomb into the post before starting a firefight.
 The attacked killed 7 soldiers and 6 HGB fighters.

 On 15 July, HGB carried out an attack on an army cantonment in Bannu which killed 8 soldiers and wounded 141 people.
 The attackers utilized a suicide bomber to breach the cantonment walls before gunmen stormed the base.

-On 9 August, HGB launched three attacks on different military posts in Tirah Valley along the Afghan border, killing three Pakistani soldiers and wounding dozens while suffering four casualties.
+On 9 August, HGB launched three attacks on different military posts in Tirah along the Afghan border, killing three Pakistani soldiers and wounding dozens while suffering four casualties.

 2025

 On 28 June, a suicide car bombing targeted a military convoy in Mir Ali, North Waziristan, killing between 13 and 16 soldiers and wounding many others, including civilians.
 The attack occurred during a curfew, and HGB claimed responsibility for the bombing.

-On 12 April, Lashkar-e-Islam, Harakat-e-Inqilab-e-Islami and Hafiz Gul Bahadur Group announces new outfit ‘Ittihad-ul-Mujahideen Pakistan’ in collaboration with TTP.
+On 12 April, Lashkar-e-Islam, Harakat-e-Inqilab-e-Islami and Hafiz Gul Bahadur Group announces the creation of ‘Itteihad-ul-Mujahideen Pakistan’ alliance in collaboration with TTP.